iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted142002/report.md

 > So far tell me that I am not exposed, when the true it's the opposite, it's not accurate at all, my GPS is on at all times<br> :date: __2021-01-05 09:25:33__

-> This app needs the option to report if you have been near another user running this app but not tested positive so you can verify the app is actually doing something.
-Right now it just sits there and we "Assumbe" its working.
-I have decided to uninstall this app.
-It has no test mode to tell me it is even working, eats up excessive battery and it only notifies if you are near someone using this app that has shared that they have covid, and only if near you for 15 min.
-You can catch it in under 15<br> :date: __2021-01-05 02:58:08__

 #### 1-star reviews